 P-CREW (Plumas Conservation, Restoration, and Education in Watersheds), Plumas-Eureka State Park East Boundary Fuels Reduction Project

 The Sierra Institute promotes healthy and sustainable forests and watersheds by investing in the well-being of rural communities and strengthening their participation in natural resource decision-making and programs.
 The P-CREW Program mission is to develop the next generation of natural resource stewards through work experience, field-based learning, personal growth, and professional engagement.
 This project seeks to restore ecological resilience to 40 acres of mixed-conifer forest at Plumas-Eureka State Park while introducing diverse groups of youth to forest management.
 Students are provided all the necessary gear they will need to thrive, wages, meals, and transportation to the worksites.

 Student Conservation Association (SCA) is a national youth conservation service organization, providing young people with opportunities to serve nature and to shape their futures.
-SCA will support a team of four young adults who will spend six weeks receiving training and implementing fuels reduction and ecological restoration work in Sinkyone Wilderness State Park.
+SCA will support a team of four young adults who will spend six weeks receiving training and implementing a dune restoration project in Tolowa Dunes State Park.
 SCA expands representation and participation of under-represented populations in natural resource work.
 Every team member is provided with free housing and meals; a reasonable Living Allowance, and a Travel Allowance to help address barriers to accessing stewardship careers.